-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square If securities are registered pursuant to Section 12(b) of the Act, indicate the filing reflect the correction of an error to previously issued financial statem by check mark whether the financial statements of the registrant included in tents. \Box Indicate by check mark whether any of those error corrections are restarceeived by any of the registrant's executive officers during the relevant recovery atements that required a recovery analysis of incentive-based compensation ery period pursuant to $\S240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Act) Yes □ No ☒ The aggregate market value of the voting and non-voting stock held by no the common equity was last sold on such date, was \$46,130,594.
-For pur stockholders of the registrant are deemed to be affiliates. on-affiliates of the registrant as of June 30, 2023, based on the price at which poses of this computation only, all officers, directors and 10% or greater Indicate the number of shares outstanding of each of the registrant's classes es of common stock as of the latest practicable date.
-Class Outstanding at March 5, 2024 Common Stock, \$0.0001 par value 23,456,590 Documents incorpor rated by reference: Portions of the Registrant's definitive proxy statement for its 2024 Annual Regulation 14A with the Securities and Exchange Commission not later than of this Annual Report on Form 10-K.
+Indicate by check mark whether the registrant has filed a report on and at control over financial reporting under Section 404(b) of the Sarbanes-Oxley Ac or issued its audit report. \Box testation to its management's assessment of the effectiveness of its internal at (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared If securities are registered pursuant to Section 12(b) of the Act, indicate be the filing reflect the correction of an error to previously issued financial statement. by check mark whether the financial statements of the registrant included in ents. \Box Indicate by check mark whether any of those error corrections are restat received by any of the registrant's executive officers during the relevant recover rements that required a recovery analysis of incentive-based compensation ry period pursuant to §240.10D-1(b). \Box Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Act) Yes □ No ⊠ The aggregate market value of the voting and non-voting stock held by nor the common equity was last sold on such date, was \$52,421,148.
+For purp stockholders of the registrant are deemed to be affiliates. n-affiliates of the registrant as of June 30, 2024, based on the price at which oses of this computation only, all officers, directors and 10% or greater Indicate the number of shares outstanding of each of the registrant's classes s of common stock as of the latest practicable date.
+Class Outstanding at March 12, 2025 Common Stock, \$0.0001 par value 29,689,857 Documents incorpora ated by reference: Portions of the Registrant's definitive proxy statement for its 2025 Annual Regulation 14A with the Securities and Exchange Commission not later than 12 of this Annual Report on Form 10-K.